sadcitizen/doremi/src/date/is-yesterday/readme.md

 # isYesterday(date): Boolean

-Checks if a date is yesterday.
+Checks if the given date is yesterday.

 ## Usage